zikula/core/src/docs/Api/PermissionApi.md

 The class is fully tested.

-In classes extending `\Zikula\Core\Controller\AbstractController` the following convenience method is available:
+In classes extending `\Zikula\Bundle\CoreBundle\Controller\AbstractController` the following convenience method is available:

 ```php
 /**